 Default bid – The amount you want to pay when someone clicks your ad.
 For now enter the sum you’d be happy with paying per click, you’ll probably adjust this when you create your first advert.

-Budget per day – The total number you want to spend in a day.
+Budget per day – The total amount you want to spend in a day.
 Use this to ensure you don’t spend huge sums without meaning to.
 Enter a sum you feel comfortable with.
+Bear in mind, in some cases spend can go over by 20% of your daily budget.
+So if you set this to £50 as an example, you could end up spending £60 per day!

 Save and continue.
 Now you need to create an ad group within your campaign.